-EU leaders demand clarity and realistic proposals from May on Brexit
+EU leaders demand 'realistic and workable' proposals from Theresa May on Brexit

 Mr Barnier said the EU wanted an “ambitious” partnership but it had to be based “on our values and our principles”.

-Arriving at the summit he said: “We have made progress but huge and serious divergence remains, in particular on Ireland and Northern Ireland.
+He continued that while "progress" had been made "time is short", and "huge and serious divergence remains, in particular on Ireland and Northern Ireland".

-“Now we are waiting for the UK White Paper and I hope it will contain workable and realistic proposals.

-“The time is very short.
-We want a deal and are working for a deal, the time is short and I am ready to invite the UK delegation to come back to Brussels next Monday.”
+The negotiator invited the UK's team back to Brussels on Monday to continue talks.

 In their conclusions the 27 leaders welcomed progress on the legal text of the withdrawal agreement but noted that “important aspects still need to be agreed” including the territorial application of the deal “notably as regards Gibraltar” – a provision thought to have been inserted at the insistence of Spain.